Text by Agata Kik

 Keen on continuing his explorations of compositions of inseparably intertwined analogue instruments and digital technology while embracing his curatorial practice, Il Santo Bevitore is now looking forward to more collaborations and working with other artists in the near future.

 What was the creative process like for the production of your new album?
 What were you sonically and conceptually exploring with it?

-During the making of this new album, I extensively worked on the sonic textures, the use of vocals and the variety of the instruments and sources used.
-In each track there are many layers of sounds to create dense and thick textures, that would also feel spacious at the same time.
+During the making of this new album, I extensively worked on the sonic textures, the use of vocals and the variety of instruments and sources used.
+In each track, there are many layers of sounds to create dense and thick textures that would also feel spacious at the same time.
 The sound was heavily processed and reprocessed several times.

 Water and Tears includes multiple instrumental collaborations and a multitude of sounds belonging to many different soundscapes.
 What were the main challenges for this production developed over the 24 months of the pandemic?

 Although I believe creativity can be a way to escape stress, often it just takes a huge effort to get past whatever stressful situation someone is going through.
 Certainly, the pandemic was one of those situations.
-While trying to keep focused and staying positive and inspired, stress was definitely one of the biggest challenges during the production of the album.
+While trying to keep focused and staying positive and inspired, stress was one of the biggest challenges during the album’s production.
 Collaborating with fellow artists was a great way of reconnecting with other human beings, as well as a way to embrace my curatorial work, by involving other producers and musicians.